jdavalos98/se_task_manager_rails/README.md

 ## Checks for Understanding

 1. Define CRUD.
+Stands for Create, Read, Update, Delete.
+They are the four basic operations you can preform on data in databases.
-1. Define MVC.
+2. Define MVC.
+Stands for Model-View-Controller.
+It is a software design pattern to cleanly organize code in a maintainable way.
-1. What two files would you need to create/modify for a Rails application to respond to a GET request to /api/v1/tasks, assuming you have a Task model.
+3. What two files would you need to create/modify for a Rails application to respond to a GET request to /api/v1/tasks, assuming you have a Task model.
+You would need the controller file and the routes file.
-1. What are params?
-Where do they come from?
+4. What are params?
+Where do they come from? params are objects that contain information about a specific request send from the client to the server.
+They are hash-like and can be treated like a hash.
-1. What is the purpose of a serializer?
+5. What is the purpose of a serializer?
+There purpose is to transform complex data structures into a format that can be easily show to clients.
+In our case this would be JSON.